jacobcyl/Aliyun-oss-storage/readme.md

     "jacobcyl/ali-oss-storage": "^2.0"

 to your composer.json.
 Then run `composer install` or `composer update`.
-Or you can simply run below command：
+Or you can simply run below command to install:

     "composer require jacobcyl/ali-oss-storage:^2.0"

-to install.
-Then in your `config/app.php` add
+Then in your `config/app.php` add this line to providers array:
 ```php
 Jacobcyl\AliOSS\AliOssServiceProvider::class,
 ```
 ##Configuration
-add the following in app/filesystems.php:
+Add the following in app/filesystems.php:
 ```php
     'disks'=>[
         ...